- U.S., Bulgarian aircrews “ACE” Castle Forge together

 As a major anti-terror operation swung into action, police urged people to avoid the area and not to use public transport.
 Roadblocks were set up around the city centre.

-Police in the neighbouring Czech Republic said they had launched random checks on the border with Austria amid fears
+Police in the neighbouring Czech Republic said they had launched random checks on the border with Austria amid fears that the gunmen might head in that direction.

 On Twitter, Mr Kurz said "we are experiencing difficult hours in our republic".